 The relatively high abundance of molecular gas already suggests that these preionized systems can also eventually cool and form stars.
 However, there is an additional wrinkle that becomes important in these systems: deuterium.
-Unlike $H_2$ , which is a symmetric molecule, HD has a permanent dipole moment which allows strong dipole rotational transitions with $\Delta J=\pm 1$ , of smaller energy than the $\Delta J=\pm 2$ quadrupole transitions of $H_2$ (the larger reduced mass of HD lowers this energy even further).
-The $J=1\to 0$ transition has an equivalent temperature of $\sim 130$ K, about four times smaller than the lowest energy transition of $H_2$ .
-Thus, in principle, HD cooling can lower the temperature and hence mass scale of star formation substantially (recall that $M_J \propto T^{3/2}$ at fixed density, equation 5.13).
+Unlike H2, which is a symmetric molecule, HD has a permanent dipole moment which allows strong dipole rotational transitions with $\Delta J = \pm 1$, of lower energy than the $\Delta J = \pm 2$ quadrupole transitions of H2 (the larger reduced mass of HD lowers this energy even further).
+The $J = 1 \rightarrow 0$ transition has an equivalent temperature of ~ 130 K, about four times smaller than the lowest energy transition of H2.
+Thus, in principle, HD cooling can lower the temperature and hence mass scale of star formation substantially (recall that $M_J \propto T^{3/2}$ at fixed density, Eq.
+5.13).